How To Delete Instagram Account (The Proper Way)

-In this guide, we’ll show you how to delete your Instagram account, as well as temporarily delete your account – both methods are super-easy, just follow the steps below…
+In this guide, we’ll show you how to delete Instagram and how to temporarily delete your account – both methods are super-easy, just follow the steps below…

-If that puts you off, consider that Instagram instead offers the options to temporarily disable your account.
+If that puts you off, consider that Instagram instead offers the option to temporarily disable your account.
 We’ll explain how to do that further down this post.

 How To Delete Your Instagram Account (Properly)